 We're here to help!
-There are three ways to find us:
+There are many ways to find us:

 Citation trails are a way of moving backwards and forwards in the research timeline, finding older or newer sources related to the books or articles you are using.
 There are a number of ways of using citation trails.